eshwar120/Node-JS/README.md

-# Small Assignments Repository
+# Assignments Repository

-This repository contains a collection of my small assignments, showcasing my learning journey in web development.
+This repository contains a collection of my assignments, showcasing my learning journey in web development.
 I have used JavaScript, Node.js, Express.js, MongoDB, Mongoose, and JSON Web Token (JWT) in these assignments.

 ## Technologies Used